ec-europa/joinup-dev/docs/federation.md

 To be defined

 ### Tasks (To plan)
-* Validate architecture conformance to the architecture principles and the EIF.

 * Document eligibility criteria and technical specifications for federation.

 * System development planning: User stories